JuliaAI/DataScienceTutorials.jl/index.md

 Feedback and PRs are always welcome to help make these tutorials better, from the presentation to the content.

-In order to reproduce the environment that was used to generate these tutorials, please download this \refblank{`Project.toml`}{https://raw.githubusercontent.com/alan-turing-institute/DataScienceTutorials.jl/master/Project.toml} and this \refblank{`Manifest.toml`}{https://raw.githubusercontent.com/alan-turing-institute/DataScienceTutorials.jl/master/Manifest.toml} in a folder and, in that folder, do
+In order to reproduce the environment that was used to generate these tutorials, please follow these steps:
+1. Go to the directory of your choice: cd("/Users/[JohnDoe]/")
+2. Create a folder named, e.g., "MLJ_tutorials": mkdir("MLJ_tutorials")
+3. Download this \refblank{`Project.toml`}{https://raw.githubusercontent.com/alan-turing-institute/DataScienceTutorials.jl/master/Project.toml} and this \refblank{`Manifest.toml`}{https://raw.githubusercontent.com/alan-turing-institute/DataScienceTutorials.jl/master/Manifest.toml} in this folder;
+4. In that folder, do
 ```julia-repl
 julia> using Pkg; Pkg.activate("."); Pkg.instantiate();
 ```